NeoTech-Software/Android-Retainable-Tasks/README.md

         }
     }

-    // Now this is cool, we can have a single method handle both
+    // Now this is cool, we can have a single method handle both calls,
-    // the normal onPostExecute and the onCancelled call.
+    // also note how this method will still be called in the new
+    // Activity instance after after rotation.
     @TaskPostExecute("task-id")
     @TaskCancel("task-id")
-    public void onFinish(SimpleTask task){
+    public void onFinish(ExampleTask task){
         if(task.isCancelled()) {
             // Do something
         } else {